Some Success Stories

 Mobee Weinstein (Class of 1982) ) is currently Foreman of Gardeners at The New York Botanical Garden, horticulture instructor, and is a NOFA Accredited Organic Landscape Professional.
 She holds a BS degree in Plant Studies from Lehman College.

 Francisca Coelho (Class of 1981) was hired by The New York Botanical Garden upon graduation and is currently the Vivian & Edward Merrin Vice President for Glasshouses & Exhibitions.

 Edmund D. Hollander (Class of 1979) is an award winning landscape architect, author, and lecturer whose firm, Edmund D. Hollander Landscape Architect Design P.C., produces landscapes of enduring beauty around the world.
 His latest book is The Private Oasis, The Landscape Architecture and Gardens of Edmund Hollander Design, by Phillip Langdon.

-Marco Polo Stufano (Class of 1967), Director Emeritus of Horticulture at Wave Hill (1967–2002).
+Marco Polo Stufano (Class of 1967) was Director Emeritus of Horticulture at Wave Hill from 1967 to 2002.
 He now lectures around the country and is Chair of the Garden Conservancy's Projects Department Screening Committee.